The Belmoment Weddings Story

 When you are ready to begin shopping for bridesmaid dresses you first need to decide if you are going the traditional or non-traditional route.

 If sticking to tradition, opt for a classic A-line cut.
 This cut is universally flattering on all body types.
 You might also want to consider a dress with straps and light ruching around the waist to flatter the mid-section.
 Material that is matte and forgiving, such as organza, taffeta and chiffon, will be worn well by any of the ladies in your party.
-Alfred Angelo has some great designs to accommodate your bridal party’s needs.
-Dress number 7172 in Angelo’s line is a perfect example of a universally flattering fit.
+There are great designs out there to accommodate your bridal party’s needs.

-If you’re going down the non-traditional road, New York Bride & Groom will be your best destination.
-Pick a color that you adore and allow your girls to experiment with lengths and styles.
-A newer trend is to stick with color tones that are complementary and not necessarily matching.
+If you’re going down the non-traditional route, pick a color that you adore and allow your girls to experiment with lengths and styles.
+A newer trend is to stick with color tones that are complimentary but not necessarily matching.
 For example, chocolate brown dresses with some kind of baby blue accent on them can be worn by a few of your girls, while the others in the party wear the solid blue shade or the solid brown shade.
 Alternating dress styles and colors looks great in photos, too.

-No matter what you decide, designers like After Six, Venus and Alfred Sung are sure to have dresses that will look stunning on everyone.
+No matter what you decide, top bridesmaid dress designers like After Six, Venus and Alfred Sung are sure to have gowns that will look stunning on everyone.

-When actress Jessica Biel married singer/actor Justin Timberlake Oct.
-19 in a super secret $6.5 million Italian wedding, her colors weren’t Blush and Bashful (“Steel Magnolias” reference FTW!) but she still opted to wear a stunning pink Giambattista Valli gown for the ceremony.
-Biel called her pink showstopper (pictured) “the most beautiful thing I have ever seen.”
+When actress Jessica Biel married singer/actor Justin Timberlake back in 2012 in a super secret $6.5 million Italian wedding, her colors weren’t Blush and Bashful (“Steel Magnolias” reference FTW!) but she still opted to wear a stunning pink Giambattista Valli gown for the ceremony.
+Biel called her pink showstopper “the most beautiful thing I have ever seen.”
 A rather intimate crowd of 100 invited family members and friends were on-hand for the superstar nuptials.

-Pink has been an emerging trend for wedding dresses for a while and Biel’s gorgeous stamp of approval will certainly do nothing but give it a boost.
-Brides who are intrigued by the idea will find there are outstanding options available.
-One beautiful example that you can find at New York Bride & Groom is from Maggie Sottero’s “Divina” collection.
+Pink has been a growing trend for wedding dresses for some years now and Biel’s gorgeous stamp of approval certainly gave it a boost.
+Brides who are intrigued by the idea will find there are outstanding style options available.

-This organza gown is perfect for the blushing bride.
-It features an asymmetrically ruched bodice that hugs tight to the figure, providing an exaggerated mermaid fit through the hips that opens into a breathtaking, layered skirt.
-The dress is finished with a sweetheart neckline and corset closure.
+For instance, you can go for an organza gown that features an asymmetrically ruched bodice that hugs tight to the figure, providing an exaggerated mermaid fit through the hips that opens into a breathtaking, layered skirt.
+The dress can be finished with a sweetheart neckline and corset closure.
 Available accessories include a stunning beaded belt or detachable ribbon belt with beaded motif, both featuring Swarovski crystals.

 What do you do when you’re a deliriously happy new bride who feels like you’ve been given everything you ever wanted?
-Well, if you’re Washington, D.C. newlywed Alisa Walter, you pass the blessing on in dress form.
-On Nov.
-19, NBC’s “Today” show played host as Walter gifted her gorgeous silk wedding gown to Renee Stroinski, a bride-to-be who couldn’t afford a dress for her own impending ceremony.
-See the video HERE.
+Well, if you’re anything like Alisa Walter, you pass the blessing on in dress form.
+Walter gifted her gorgeous silk wedding gown to Renee Stroinski, a bride-to-be who couldn’t afford a dress for her own impending ceremony a few years back.

 “Today” got word of Walter’s gesture and invited the ladies to meet on the show for the hand-off.
 Their on-air segment was quite touching.
 Stroinski was teary-eyed as she sized up her new gown.
 “I knew it was the one before I even knew I could have it,” she said.
 In a beautiful touch of cosmic coincidence, the ladies are the same dress size.